-1 drop in 14,000 gallons 1 second in 32 years 1 penny in \$10,000,000 1 inch in 16,000 miles

-CHELAN FALLS

-Water Quality Data Results

-This report describes the quality of Chelan Falls drinking water, the source, and the programs that protect our water quality.
-This publication complies with the federal law that requires water utilities to provide water quality information to customers every year.
+1 drop in 14,000 gallons 1 second in 32 years 1 penny in \$10,000,000 1 inch in 16,000 miles CHELAN FALLS WATER QUALITY DATA RESULTS This report describes the quality of Chelan Falls drinking water, the source, and the programs that protect our water quality.
+This publication complies with the federal law that requires water utilities to provide water quality information to customers every vear.
 Environmental Protection Agency (EPA) regulations limit the amount of certain contaminants in water provided by public water systems, and the table on the back page lists the contaminants that were found in Chelan Falls' water system.
 Safe drinking water is essential to our community.
 Providing safe drinking water is a complex business.
 The PUD's Water Department tests your water regularly through a certified laboratory.
 State and federal regulators routinely monitor our compliance and testing protocols to ensure the delivery of safe drinking water to our customers.
 In the last three years, the water department has conducted more than 200 tests for over 500 drinking water contaminants.
-Only 12 contaminants were detected (see back) and none exceeded levels allowed by the state.
+Only 9 contaminants were detected (see back) and none exceeded levels allowed by the state.
 The District's water department meets all state and federal standards and has no violations of water quality standards for this water system.

-LEAD

-In Washington State, lead in drinking water comes primarily from materials and components used in household plumbing.
+LEAD In Washington State, lead in drinking water comes primarily from materials and components used in household plumbing.
 The more time water has been sitting in pipes, the more dissolved metals, such as lead, it may contain.
 Elevated levels of lead can cause serious health problems, especially in pregnant women and young children.
-To help reduce potential exposure to lead: for any drinking water tap that has not been used for 6 hours or more, flush water through the tap until the water
+To help reduce potential exposure to lead: for any drinking water tap that has not been used for 6 hours or more, flush water through the tap until the water is noticeably colder before using for drinking or cooking.
+You can use the flushed water for watering plants, washing dishes, or general cleaning.
+Only use water from the cold-water tap for drinking, cooking, and especially for making baby formula.
+Hot water is likely to contain higher levels of lead.
+If you are concerned about lead in your water, you may wish to have your water tested.
+Information on lead in drinking water is available from EPA's Safe Drinking Water Hotline at 1-800-426-4791 or online at www.epa.gov/safewater/lead.

-CHELAN FALLS WATER SYSTEM
+CHELAN FALLS WATER SYSTEM WHERE DOES YOUR WATER COME FROM?